ConnorSweeneyDev/.config/README.md

 - Packer &rightarrow; Run `git clone https://github.com/wbthomason/packer.nvim "$env:LOCALAPPDATA\nvim-data\site\pack\packer\start\packer.knvim"`

 ### Neovim:
-This repository does not cover the installation instructions for after all dependencies are installed, the layout of the provided nvim folder is simple.\
+This repository does not cover the installation instructions for after all dependencies are installed, the layout of the nvim folder is simple.\
-This is where you should start installing the plugins using packer.nvim.
+This is where you should install the plugins.
 After all plugins are installed and you are not getting any errors, move on to the next section.

 ### Coc Extensions:
 - To get language servers, run `:CocInstall coc-discord-rpc coc-copilot coc-git coc-powershell coc-sh coc-html coc-tsserver coc-css coc-cssmodules coc-json coc-xml coc-sql coc-pyright coc-java coc-omnisharp coc-cmake coc-clangd`